Billie Joe Armstrong: Political views

+Throughout 2025, Armstrong has spoken out in support of Palestine during appearances with Green Day.
+In February 2025 at the Malaysia National Hockey Stadium in Kuala Lumpur, Malaysia, Armstrong displayed support for Palestine by draping a Palestinian flag from a fan over his shoulder while performing a song.
+During Green Day's April 2025 set at Coachella, Armstrong modified the lyrics to Jesus of Suburbia in reference to the Gaza war, changing the line "Runnin' away from pain when you've been victimized" to "Runnin' away from pain, like the kids from Palestine."

 Relationships and sexuality

 Armstrong has identified himself as bisexual, saying in a 1995 interview with The Advocate, "I think I've always been bisexual.
 I mean, it's something that I've always been interested in.
 I think people are born bisexual, and it's just that our parents and society kind of veer us off into this feeling of, 'Oh, I can't.'
 They say it's taboo.
 It's ingrained in our heads that it's bad, when it's not bad at all.
 It's a very beautiful thing."
 In February 2014, he again discussed his bisexuality in a Rolling Stone article about the Green Day album Dookie, which he described as "touch[ing] on bisexuality a lot".

-Armstrong met his first serious girlfriend, Arica Pelino, at 924 Gilman Street on his 16th birthday.
-She became known as the "first official Green Day fan," listening to the first four-track recordings by Armstrong and Sean Hughes, encouraging the band, touring with them and acting as an occasional photographer for them.
+Armstrong met his first serious girlfriend, Arica Pelino, on his 16th birthday.
 She inspired many of Green Day's songs, including "Christie Road", which was written about the local railroad tracks where she and Armstrong would sneak out to meet.
 When Armstrong began living in punk houses and warehouses at the age of seventeen, including the warehouse above a West Oakland brothel which ultimately inspired the song "Welcome to Paradise", she would often stay with him, later saying, "I would stay with him sometimes in these warehouses full of crusty punks."
 The couple split in late 1991.
-Arica is the sister of former Green Day touring member Mike Pelino and the sister-in-law of Janna White, who is married to Green Day touring guitarist Jason White.